Training and Behavior Modification

 Getting your puppy started off on the right paw in life is very important to raising a well balanced and healthy dog.

 Raising a baby animal that is a different species than ourselves as humans can be challenging.
 I will work with your puppy (as well as you and your family) one-on-one in your home.

 My main focal point is to help you raise your puppy to be a well balanced dog emotionally and mentally and help you build the strongest possible bond between you and your puppy.

 Training your puppy should be fun for both the dog and you!
 We will work on this with the whole family!
 Children should be included in helping to train their new furry family member.

-My area of specialty is behavior modification in canines.
+My area of specialty is behavior modification in canines, particularly when it comes to aggression, anxiety, and fear.
 I am a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants.
 I have thousands of hours working with dogs with severe behavioral problems such as bite histories along with thousands of hours of course work, seminars, and formal education.
 I have worked with all sorts of behavioral problems ranging from dogs that have eaten the dry wall due to extreme anxiety when left alone to dogs with a bite history.

 Please believe the AVSAB when they say force-free science-based training is effective and the best approach to treating and training dogs, especially ones with behavioral problems.

 Not all dogs can be a rockstar in all categories.
 Some of our beloved furry friends may be struggling in areas impacting behavior.
 Using punishment will not treat the root of your dog's underlying behavioral problem.
 In order to help your dog improve their mental health we must address the cause or trigger to improves your dog's psyche.